 Pine Mountain Settlement School

-TAGS: music and dance guide, Appalachian ballads, folk-dancing, mountain musical instruments, correspondence, narratives, musicians, books, singers, workers, scholars
+TAGS: music and dance guide, Appalachian ballads, folk-dancing, mountain musical instruments, dulcimers, banjos, fiddles, fiddlers, correspondence, narratives, musicians, books, singers, workers, scholars

-It is difficult to separate music and dance at Pine Mountain Settlement School.
-They are often integrally intertwined.
-Music and dance both played a significant role in the development of the School and valley community at Pine Mountain.
-Many leading scholars of Appalachian ballads, folk-dancing and mountain musical instruments, particularly the dulcimer, have used the resources found at Pine Mountain Settlement.
-Many of the staff who worked at the School left rich collections of letters, transcriptions and observations related to both music and dance at the School and in the surrounding community.
+Music and dance both played significant roles in the development of the School and the valley community at Pine Mountain.
+Many leading scholars of Appalachian ballads, folk-dancing, and mountain musical instruments, particularly the dulcimer, have contributed to the resources found at Pine Mountain Settlement and have used the archive at Pine Mountain for their research.
+Staff, students, visitors, and scholars who worked or used resources at the School have left a rich and growing collection of letters, transcriptions, and observations related to both music and dance.

 The following resources provide a brief overview of materials held at the School: